Stefer Rahardian picks his way through the narrow alleys that wind through his central Jakarta neighborhood, where he has lived since the age of five.

 Then luck smiled in the guise of Andrew Leone.
 In 2013, the future ONE Flyweight World Title contender was beefing up his Muay Thai and jiu-jitsu skills at Jakarta Muay Thai & MMA, and Rahardian seemed to be a good fit to work with him.
 The two have been training together ever since.

 Evidently, the trust is strong between the duo.
-Rahardian, who splits his time between that facility and Leone’s other gym, Bali MMA, will look to build upon his perfect 6-0 record on Saturday, 16 September.
-He is scheduled to battle Cambodia’s Sim Bunsrun at ONE: TOTAL VICTORY at the Jakarta Convention Center, and he will be ready the time comes.
+Rahardian, who splits his time between that facility and Leone’s other gym, Bali MMA, has since followed his friend’s footsteps into the cage and has experienced success, too.

-However, in this moment, as he walks through the narrow alleys in his central Jakarta neighborhood, Rahardian is constantly reminded of everything he has overcome in his life.
+In this moment, as he walks through the narrow alleys of his central Jakarta neighborhood, the budding superstar is constantly reminded of everything he has overcome in his life.
 He is empowered.
 Now, he can look around the corner and see a bright future ahead.